-The chapter's main argument is that investing in human capital is necessary but not sufficient to make education a force for societal
+The chapter's main argument is that investing in human capital is necessary but not sufficient to make education a force for societal progress and human flourishing.

-In some contexts, marketization and privatization may serve to strengthen the provision and organization of education. progress and human flourishing.
 The social outcomes of educational investment depend on the modes and distributional patterns of such investment.
 Therefore, we need to look closely at the specific ways in which human capital is cultivated and valued under the aegis of different education policy and financing regimes to assess the implications of educational investment for social equity and human flourishing.